ETF Academy ETF Trading

 The secondary market is the marketplace where investors buy or sell securities that already have been issued.
 For instance, if you buy 20 ETF shares on a stock exchange, that’s a secondary market.

 The so-called primary market comes into play when securities are issued for the first time.
 If a professional investor would like to buy, say, 50.000 shares of an ETF, typically these new shares will be created.
 They can be created by authorised participants and market makers (large institutions that transact directly with the ETF provider to create or redeem shares of an ETF).
 This ensures liquidity for even the largest transactions.

 ETF trading through limit orders

-ETF trading generally is advisable through limit orders, rather than market orders.
+Trading ETFs generally is advisable through limit orders, rather than market orders.
 With a limit, you indicate the maximum price you are willing to pay for an ETF or the minimum for which you would like to sell the ETF.
 Limit orders will provide you a greater level of price control.